zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/inventory-administration-reference-guide.md

 ![Changelog tracks changes.](./inventory-administration-reference-guide/images/07.png)

-The log tracks six specific events:
+The Changelog tracks the following events:

 * When an order is placed, the quantities are "booked" (allocated) to fulfill the order.
 * When a shipment is created, the previously "booked" quantity is committed; the inventory is updated by removing the amount previously booked.